dimosk7/options_pricing/README.md

 # options_pricing

-Valuations of European and Asian options on non-dividend-paying stocks using Black-Scholes formula and Monte Carlo simulations.
+Valuation of European and Asian options on non-dividend-paying stocks using Black-Scholes formula and Monte Carlo simulations.